 Yes, this baked blackcurrant cheesecake can be frozen for up to 2 months.
 Defrost overnight in the fridge before consuming.
 There is minimal impact on the texture of this dessert after it has been frozen.

-2. Pipe rosettes of whipped cream around the edge of the cheesecake and spoon a little extra blackcurrant compote into the centre – just enough to hide the damage.
+2. Pipe whipped cream rosettes around the edge and spoon compote into the centre.

 Variations

-More blackcurrant recipes
+More recipes with blackcurrants

-Have you made this recipe for baked blackcurrant cheesecake?
+Have you made this recipe for blackcurrant cheesecake?
 If so, I’d really appreciate your comments and/ or rating to let me know how you got along with it.

 📖 Recipe